Achievable logoAchievable logo

 Total capital gain = $10

 The $10 capital gain was realized when the security was sold.
-Had the shares been left unsold, the investor would have an unrealized capital gain (a.k.a. a gain “on paper”).
-The IRS only taxes investors once gains are realized, which is how uber-wealthy individuals like Jeff Bezos can get away with paying little-to-no federal taxes.
-While he’s worth more than $150 billion, most of his assets are tied up in Amazon stock.
-He only gets a tax bill when he sells shares!
+If the shares had not been sold, the investor would have an unrealized capital gain (a gain “on paper”).
+The IRS taxes gains when they’re realized.

-At the end of each year, investors must net out their capital gains and losses to determine if they owe taxes.
+At the end of each year, investors net their capital gains and losses to determine whether they owe taxes.
 Let’s work through an example:

 January 30th